 - Fewer and healthier snacks.
 After my last few road trips, I’ve noticed a tendency to go overboard with the snacks.
 While it’s essential to have snacks to fuel my brain’s energy, I don’t need five boxes of crackers, two bags of chips (which were never opened), pretzels, etc. Healthier snacks packed with protein are better at helping my brain function well.

 - Limit the number of projects.
-Like I said, I tend to be an overplanner.
-Over four days, I had a total of six writing projects in addition to some reading and spiritual activities planned.
+Like I said, I tend to be an over-planner.
+Over four days, I had six writing projects, in addition to some reading and spiritual activities planned.
 I think if I were to focus on fewer projects, I wouldn’t have felt so schizophrenic.

 Where is your favorite or ideal hideaway place?